Woman wearing scarf using mobile phone

 What is the APP reimbursement scheme?

 Reimbursement is not guaranteed in all cases as you should still exercise a standard of caution before and after you make a payment from your account.
-There’s more information on the standard of caution we expect you to exercise in the guide External link icon and the Further Scheme Information section below.
+There’s more information on the standard of caution we expect you to exercise in the guide and the Further Scheme Information section below.

 If you find yourself victim to a scam involving these payment types, it's important to raise a scam claim with us as soon as possible.
 This step is vital in initiating the process to hopefully recover any lost funds.